-A 4-hour workshop taught by Mariola Moeyaert, Ph.D.Register
+A 5-hour workshop taught by Mariola Moeyaert, Ph.D.Register

-This is the second of two 4-hour workshops on meta-analysis.
+This is the second of two 5-hour workshops on meta-analysis.
 Sign up for Part 1 here.

 Meta-analysis is used to: combine evidence across different research studies; integrate multiple studies into a single statistical framework; yield more precise estimates of effect sizes; allow for unique treatment comparisons; explain differences arising from conflicting study results; and identify areas for future research.
 Meta-analytic methods are employed in a diverse array of disciplines across the social, behavioral, health, and agricultural sciences.

 This 2-day workshop provides hands-on exposure to the process involved in conducting a meta-analysis from the planning stage, through the selection of appropriate statistical techniques, through the issues involved in analyzing data, to the interpretation of results.
 Examples and case studies from the social sciences will be integrated into the discussions and lectures.
-During the first day, a basic introduction to meta-analysis and useful software will be introduced.
-During the second day more advanced topics will be covered such as mixed effects meta-analysis.
-In depth, step-by-step software demonstrations will be given in addition to practice activities.
-Participants are welcome to register for both days or just one day depending on their needs.
+The instructor will share detailed content slides, practice data sets, and annotated code with the participants.

-Note: Lecture examples and demonstrations will rely on free software: Excel, the R Statistical Computing Environment, and specific software for meta-analysis (RevMan and CMA).
-RevMan is completely free and CMA has a free trial version.
+Note: Lecture examples and demonstrations will rely on free software: Excel, the R Statistical Computing Environment, and specific software for meta-analysis (RevMan).
 Meta-analysis techniques are also available and easily accessible in other major software packages (e.g., Stata, SAS, and SPSS).
 The instructor can provide the students with Stata, SAS, and SPSS syntax upon request.

 Pricing and schedule